edhodapp/pi-calcs/README.md

 # pi-calcs
-Calculate pi to any precision and find the first ISO 8601 pi-day!
+Calculate π to any precision and find the first ISO 8601 pi-day!